element-hq/element-meta/docs/crypto/backup.md

 - On a new device, key backup will be enabled even if the recovery isn't yet set up
 - If recovery has not been set up and the user tries to sign out their last device there should be a warning and guidance to set it up
 - Key backup on EX/EW must be compatible with backup implementations on classic / 3rd party client implementation such that users have a seamless experience when they use both in parallel
+- Key backup must only contain safe keys such that the server cannot inject keys and the client can verify the keys' authenticity.

 ### Recovery setup
 When a user has no signed-in devices, it is necessary to use recovery in order to regain access to 4S and key backup.
 This section describes the requirements to set up recovery.